Good Medicine - Medical School III - Cover

 “What would you do if you had to work on Pascha?”

-“Work if I couldn’t find someone to trade shifts with.
+“Work if I couldn’t find someone with whom I could trade shifts.
 It’s not like hospitals close down for holidays.
 I wasn’t kidding when I said everything has to take a back seat to medicine.
 I do mean everything.”

 “I suppose I should know that from all the things my dad missed because of patients while I was growing up.”